scala/docs.scala-lang/_overviews/core/collections-migration-213.md

 The [scala-collection-compat](https://github.com/scala/scala-collection-compat) is a library released for 2.11, 2.12 and 2.13 that provides some of the new APIs from Scala 2.13 for the older versions.
 This simplifies cross-building projects.

-The module also provides [migratrion rules](https://github.com/scala/scala-collection-compat#migration-tool) for [scalafix](https://scalacenter.github.io/scalafix/docs/users/installation.html) that can update a project's source code to work with the 2.13 collections library.
+The module also provides [migration rules](https://github.com/scala/scala-collection-compat#migration-tool) for [scalafix](https://scalacenter.github.io/scalafix/docs/users/installation.html) that can update a project's source code to work with the 2.13 collections library.

 ## scala.Seq, varargs and scala.IndexedSeq migration